cupsadarius/gcp_resource_cleaner/README.md

 - **Folders**: Are permanently deleted and **cannot be recovered**
 - Always use `--dry-run` first and review the tree visualization before proceeding with actual deletion
 - Use appropriate log levels (`--log-level debug`) when investigating issues or validating complex hierarchies
+- Start with lower concurrency limits and increase gradually based on your hierarchy size and network conditions

+⚠️ **Concurrency Considerations:**
+- **Start conservatively**: Begin with `--concurrency-limit 3-5` and increase based on performance
+- **Monitor API limits**: GCP has rate limits that may be hit with high concurrency
+- **Test thoroughly**: Always test concurrent operations with `--dry-run` before actual deletion
+- **Debug with lower concurrency**: Use `--concurrency-limit 1-3` with `--log-level debug` for troubleshooting